 Students are required to take Foundation Studies prior to other general education requirements.
-Courses taught in the area of Foundation Studies focus on communications, analysis and deductive reasoning.
+Courses taught in the area of Foundation Studies focus communications, analysis and deductive reasoning.
 Students practice critical thinking, analysis, scholarly research, writing and reading.
-These courses build a foundation for more specialized subjects requiring advanced written and oral communication skills.
-The skills mastered will prepare students for the advanced course work of constructing an authentic voice in their production projects.
+These courses build a foundation for more specialized subjects requiring advanced written and communication skills.
+The skills mastered will prepare students for the advanced course work of constructing an authentic their production in projects.
 Coursework in Physical and Mental Wellness provides focus on the theory and practice of life-long wellness.
-Remaining Liberal Arts & Science choices are distributed between Arts & Humanities, Natural Sciences, and Social & Behavioral Sciences.
+Remaining Liberal Arts & Science choices distributed between Arts & Humanities, Natural Sciences, and Social & Behavioral Sciences.